 “No, I’m going to cut you off here!”
 Regan bellowed.
 “We’re putting you on notice!”
 Codjoe asked whether Regan had served Ennis with the application they were hearing.
 Ennis hadn’t received anything.
 Regan suggested that she must have tampered with her own mail.
 They spent fifteen minutes trying to determine whether Regan had put the papers in the mailbox or in the shared foyer.
 “We’ve been inundated with so much paper,” he whined, pointing at the towers on his desk.
 Domenic, who was speaking for Ennis, calmly said, “We haven’t been served with anything.”

 When Codjoe delivered her decision, she referred to Regan as “the tenant,” as is customary.
 This infuriated him.
 “Call me Mr. Regan.”
 She very pointedly continued to call him the tenant.
 He very pointedly insisted on being called Mr. Regan.
 “In life, you earn respect,” he growled.
 She dismissed his application.
 “I’ve been played here!
 I’ve been insulted!
 I don’t want to be accused in the CBC that I’m a person being seen to supersede process.
 I want to follow the rules!”
-When I got home that night, I watched as another bullying fraud snuck his way into a tenancy, this one at 1600 Pennsylvania Avenue in Washington, D. C.
+When I got home that night, I watched as another bullying fraud snuck his way into a tenancy, this one at 1600 Pennsylvania Avenue in Washington, DC.

 The final battle between Regan and Ennis took place a week later, at Toronto’s Osgoode Hall.
 Divisional Court would hear Regan’s appeal of the eviction order.
 While the LTB had been a shambles, Osgoode Hall was breathtaking, with a heavenly blue light that filtered through stained-glass ceilings into a marble atrium.
-When Regan arrived, he was wearing much the same outfit he’d worn the week before, and yet he suddenly looked shabby against the marble work.
+When Regan arrived, he was wearing much the same outfit he’d worn the week before, yet he suddenly looked shabby against the marble work.

 We rose as Justice Julie Thorburn, who bears an uncanny resemblance to Susan Sontag, entered the courtroom.
 Ennis had hired two young lawyers to represent her at Divisional Court—Michael Kholodenko and Adam Freud.
 The night before, Regan had written the court to apprise it of the fact that he wouldn’t be able to attend the hearing because he’d scheduled a sports mediation for the same day.
 The court office ordered him to show up.
 As we sat down, Regan rose and asked Justice Thorburn for an adjournment.
-Robin turned to me and said, “If we don’t win today, I’m burning the house down.”
-Regan said that he had representation, but that his lawyer hadn’t been able to make it to court on such short notice.
+Ennis turned to me and said, “If we don’t win today, I’m burning the house down.”
+Regan said that he had representation but that his lawyer hadn’t been able to make it to court on such short notice.
 He seemed insulted, adding, “I’ve put the counsel on notice and have reported them to the Law Society.”